Canada even with India at Davis Cup tie | NorfolkNews.ca

 Shapovalov is currently ranked 51st in the world, while Bhambri is 157th.

-The 18-year-old Canadian phenom has been on quite a run this season, going 18-3 since Wimbledon, including wins over the likes of Rafael Nadal and Jo-Wilfried Tsonga at the recent U.S. Open.
+The 18-year-old Canadian phenom has been on quite the run this season, going 18-3 since Wimbledon, including wins over the likes of Rafael Nadal at the Rogers Cup and Jo-Wilfried Tsonga at the recent U.S. Open.

+"It's been a crazy last two months," he said.
+"I have had a lot of success and playing some great tennis.
+I have a lot of confidence right now and it helps me to win tough matches like today.
+I believed in myself and stayed tough."

+It was a bit of vindication for Shapovalov, who in some ways caused the necessity of the tie with India when he slapped a loose ball in frustration and broke an orbital bone of chair umpire Arnaud Gabas during the deciding match of the series against Great Britain in February in Ottawa, getting banished as Canada lost 3-2.

-In the preceding singles match, Brayden Schnur lost 3-1 to Ramkumar Ramanathan.
+In the early singles match, Brayden Schnur lost 3-1 to Ramkumar Ramanathan.

 Schnur won the first set before dropping the next three.
 Ramanathan took the match 5-7, 7-6 (4), 7-5, 7-5.